fbpx

 Last week, we said goodbye to one of the oldest houses in our city.

 Unfortunately, the home’s historical and architectural significance was not enough to save it.
 The building had been left vacant for several years and was in very rough shape.
-With heavy hearts, Heritage Winnipeg and other heritage organizations supported the demolition, which took place on Friday, February 21st, 2025.
+With heavy hearts, Heritage Winnipeg and other heritage organizations supported the demolition, which began, February 19th, 2025.
 We will all be moving forward to advocate that the new owner put some sort of a permanent historical marker on the property so that all who walk by realize the immense historical value of the home and what we lost.

 Two Heritage Winnipeg Board Members were interviewed by various news sources on the topic of Polson House’s demolition.
 Kenneth Ingram, President of the Seven Oaks Historical Society, shared that the society is looking into creating a form of commemoration for the house at its former site to preserve its history.